 with Robert Schneider

 Our Dharma Talk Series continues via Zoom.
-The evening includes meditation, a talk, discussion, and time for sharing.
+The program includes meditation, a talk, discussion, and time for sharing.

-If you are able to pay the full amount, you will help someone else participate.
+If you can pay the full amount, you will help someone else participate.
 Thank you!

 Robert G. Schneider was born in Queens in 1964 and raised in Ithaca, New York.
 In the 1980s, he left college to follow the Indian guru Swami Muktananda, living and working in the guru’s Siddha Yoga ashrams in India and the U.S. for four years.
-While living abroad in Brussels, Belgium during the 1990s and 2000s, Robert became a student and friend of the esteemed Tibetan Buddhist teacher, Lama Karta, who passed away in 2013.
-Robert now lives in Maine and is a graduate student in the Clinical Mental Health Counseling Program at the University of Southern Maine.
-He has been a practicing Buddhist since 2000.
+His coming-of-age novel, The Guru’s Touch, is based on this period of his life.
+While living abroad in Brussels, Belgium during the 1990s and 2000s, Schneider became a student and friend of the esteemed Tibetan Buddhist teacher, Lama Karta, who passed away in 2013.
+Robert lives in Maine and is a graduate student in the Clinical Mental Health Counseling Program at the University of Southern Maine.

 The Dancing Elephant is by donation so that everyone can participate.
 Donations in any amount are graciously appreciated.